ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)

 The feature you want for this is likely Memories.
 Memories are a site-specific bookmarking system that predate tagging.
 In those times, a lot of LJ users would use it to organize their own posts, such as keeping track of their fics.
 (Tags were introduced a relatively short time before Dreamwidth split off from LiveJournal.)
 Memories can be public, access-locked, or private.
 Any Memories you make on Dreamwidth will be of Dreamwidth posts only.

 Unlike with Tumblr's reblog feature, if you add someone else's post to your Memories and the original poster deletes it or locks it, you will no longer have access to it, but it does give you a way to keep track of posts made by other people.
+If you want to be sure that you'll have access to a post for later, [personal profile] ysabetwordsmith suggests using an archiving service, such as Wayback or Archive.today.
+Be aware that not all archiving services will save Dreamwidth posts, Ghost being one of those that does not.

 "I want to be able to spread the word about this post."